About the Journal

 Waiver policy:

-At the students’ journal of health research Africa, we understand that most African students may have limited funding for their research activities.
+At the students’ Journal of health research Africa, we understand that most African students may have limited funding for their research activities.
 Thus, we have instituted a generous waiver system that may ease the payment of the manuscript handling fee when they choose to publish their manuscripts in our journal.
 Because our editorial decisions are never influenced by the author’s ability to pay, we ensure that editors are not involved in correspondence with authors regarding payment of manuscript handling fees.
 The automatic waiver system will be managed by administrative staff not involved in decisions regarding article acceptance.
 We ask authors not to discuss any issues concerning payment with editors since it will not help.

 The authors from the following countries may be granted up to 100% waiver if the application is successful,